Anthony "White Tony" Johnson

-Anthony James "White Tony" Johnson (22 July 1968 – 22 February 1991) was an English criminal, one-time member of the Cheetham Hill Gang in Manchester.
+Anthony James "White Tony" Johnson (22 July 1968 – 22 February 1991) was an English criminal, and member of the organised Cheetham Hill Gang in Manchester.

 He was gunned down in 1991 in the car park of the Penny Black pub, Cheetham Hill.
-Desmond Noonan was tried and acquitted of the murder.
+The crime boss Desmond Noonan was tried but acquitted for his murder.

 Early life

 Johnson was brought up in a home mired in tragedy and family breakdown.
 His mother Susan was 15 when she gave birth to him.
 Neither she nor his biological father spent much time with him.
 Susan was the step-sister of Keith Bennett, one of the five known Moors Murders victims, who went missing in June 1964 at the age of 12 - Ian Brady and Myra Hindley admitted murdering him in 1986, but his body has never been found.
 Susan's father Jimmy Johnson was the husband of Keith Bennett's mother Winnie, and had been treated as a suspect over his step-son's disappearance for several years after his disappearance, even though at the same time local police also suspected that he may have been murdered by Brady and Hindley.

 For most of Johnson's childhood, he lived with his step-grandmother, Winnie Johnson, in her semi-detached house in Aston avenue Fallowfield, South Manchester.
 Johnson left school at the age of 16 in 1984.
-He began work as a window cleaner and glazier, but that did not last long.
-His mother stated, "I knew he was into something shady because you don't claim dole and drive around in a flash car".
-By 1990, Johnson was driving a Ford Sierra RS Cosworth, worth around £20,000.

-His grandmother knew Johnson was involved in illegal activities when her house was raided by police.
-Johnson refused to answer Winnie's questions about his criminal activities, telling her to "Mind your own bleeding business...".

-Winnie Johnson said he was obsessive over clothing, often watching her ironing his clothes.

-Johnson had a girlfriend by the time he was in his late teens, and they later had a daughter together.
-"He loved his little daughter.
-But I don't think his girlfriend's family wanted her to have anything to do with him," said a relative.

 He befriended Tony McKie, often called "Black Tony", as well as the Adetoro Brothers, who would later be famous for their shootout with police on the M6 in April 2000, leading to Olatunde Yakub Adertoro's eight back-to-back life sentences.
 All of them were members of the Cheetham Hill Gang.
 They gradually became full-time members of the Hillbillies.